Group Benefit Plans with Online Doctor Visits and Prescriptions

 FOOD FOR THOUGHT…

 Imagine the benefits!
-By having doctor visits and prescriptions available online, 57% of patients will not make a trip to the doctor so we will need 50% less walk-in clinics.
+By having doctor visits and prescriptions available online, 57% of patients will not make a trip to the doctor.

 With such invaluable benefits,

-- Virtual employment opportunities in the medical field will allow for more flexibility, more efficient use of our medical professionals’ time, and a safer working environment.
+- Virtual employment opportunities in the medical field will provide a safer working environment.
+There will also be a more efficient use of our medical professionals’ time.

-- More environmentally friendly, reduced number of commuters and no paper files.
+- With reduced number of commuters and paper files, benefits to the environment.

-Did you know that for example in England, the United Kingdom there are no walk-in clinics?
+Did you know that in England there are no walk-in clinics?

 So how do people get timely access to medical care?
-They call in and speak to a nurse who is licensed to prescribe medications over the phone and only if there is something more serious, would they refer a patient to a medical doctor.
+They call in and speak to a nurse who is licensed to prescribe medications over the phone.
+If there is something more serious, patients are referred to medical doctors.
 You are not able to see a doctor prior to speaking to a nurse unless there is a medical emergency.
-Now, in Canada only licensed practitioner nurses may prescribe only certain kinds of medications.
+In Canada, licensed practitioner nurses may prescribe only certain kinds of medications.
 That however, still provides lower cost alternatives.

-But does this online interaction leave more room for errors and misdiagnosis?
+But does this virtual interaction leave more room for errors and misdiagnosis?

 England is not the only country which has discovered the benefits of telemedicine.
 The largest health network in the United States has been using technology for this purpose for years now.
-They have now released data on findings from their 110million physician visits.
+They have released data on findings from their 110million physician visits.
 52% of these visits were conducted via online portals.
 The data clearly showed that there were no increases in misdiagnosis when comparing virtual to in-person physician visits.
-In fact, there was a decrease in malpractice claims as well as increase in patient satisfaction.
+In fact, there was a decrease in malpractice claims and an increase in patient satisfaction.

 ***DISCLAIMER: Products and services in the insurer marketplace is ever changing!
 We appreciate and thank any feedback and updates from our readers!
-If you have any feedback on the topic of group benefit plans with online doctor visits and prescriptions, please comment below.
+If you have any feedback on the topic of telemedicine and group benefit plans, please leave us a comment.